c-kick/easy-docker-container-updater/README.md

 	- Start the container if it existed and was already running before the update (or run it if `alwaysRun` is `true`),
 - If the container was actually updated, an e-mail is dispatched with the update summary, if a recipient was entered in `email_to` inside the `options` object.
+- If there is no update for the image, the script does nothing, and if something is wrong, it will output an error.

 ### Update all containers